diffplug/spotless-changelog/CONTRIBUTING.md

 It's a bog-standard gradle build.

-- `gradlew eclipse` creates an Eclipse project file for you.
+- `gradlew eclipse` creates Eclipse project files for you.
 - `gradlew build` builds the jar and runs the tests

 If you're getting style warnings, `gradlew spotlessApply` will apply anything necessary to fix formatting.
 For more info on the formatter, check out [spotless](https://github.com/diffplug/spotless).